kevin579/Item-Sorting/README.md

 # Item-Sorting
-Detect what kind of trash it is
+A web application that uses computer vision to detect the catagory of trash to help with recycling